 In the same way, a non-compliant website prevents differently-abled users from accessing online information.

-With that, it’s a no-brainer that ADA compliance for websites protects you from spending tons of money on lawsuits.
+ADA compliance protects you from spending tons of money on unnecessary lawsuits.

 Lastly, maintaining an ADA-compliant website is your social responsibility.
 While there are several other reasons to provide full accessibility, it’s simply the ethical thing to do.

-If you are interested to know more about digital accessibility compliance, this guide will help you.
+If you are interested to know more about digital accessibility compliance, this guide can help.

-If you have a website, here are some consequences you can face for ADA non-compliance.
+If you have a website, here are some of the consequences you can face for ADA non-compliance.